 David E. Freel

 David E. Freel teaches at the Max Fisher College of Business at The Ohio State University in the subjects of Business Ethics, International Ethics and Integrity Governance for Corporations, and Ethical Leadership and Decision Making.
-Professor Freel also previously taught fulltime in Ohio State’s Moritz College of Law Clinical Programs.
+Professor Freel also teaches in the Executive Education and Certificate Programs of Fisher and the John Glenn School of Public Affairs.
+He also previously taught fulltime in Ohio State’s Moritz College of Law Clinical Programs.

 Mr. Freel formerly served as the Executive Director of the bi-partisan Ohio Ethics Commission for seventeen years.
 During his entire tenure there, he worked for the public through four different gubernatorial administrations.
 As Executive Director, Mr. Freel supervised staff overseeing ethical issues involving most public officials and employees at the state and local levels, over 500,000 in public service.

 Mr. Freel has served as a Special Assistant Prosecutor and as an expert witness in ethics-related state and federal criminal prosecutions.
 He has written and edited articles on ethics governance and given ethics presentations to public, private, and non-profit sector audiences and legislatures throughout the United States and Canada.